Union (Yes album): Reception

-Union received two and a half stars out of five in a retrospective review by Bruce Eder for AllMusic.
-Eder thought it was always difficult for the album to live up to expectations given the amount of musical talent involved.
+Bruce Eder, for AllMusic, thought that it was always difficult for the album to live up to expectations given the amount of musical talent involved.
 Nevertheless, he judged its songs "reasonably solid", and cites the harmonies in "I Would Have Waited Forever" from Anderson and Squire and Howe's "Masquerade" as highlights.
 But he thought "Lift Me Up" is a "forced exercise in heaviness" and "Without Hope (You Cannot Start the Day)" a "composed-by-numbers" track.
 In his book The Music's All that Matters: A History of Progressive Rock, Paul Stump commented that "the music of Union, an unhappy testament to hubris, conceit and corporate expediency, unintentionally embodies all the crimes that had been (often mistakenly) laid at the band's door hitherto."
 He argued that the concept was flawed from the beginning, saying it was unrealistic to expect the band members to cooperatively produce an album of quality and subtlety given the history of strife between them.
 The music portal Ultimate Classic Rock ranked Union worst in its list of Yes albums.

 Most of the band have negative opinions on the album.
 Wakeman stated he was dissatisfied with the production, commenting that most of his contributions were so altered in the final result that he could not recognise them, adding that he called the album Onion because "it made me cry every time I heard it".
 Rabin thought it lacked a linking thread and ranked 90125 and Big Generator as better.
 "I don't hate Union as much as Rick," he stated in 2016, "but it was a peculiar record.
 It was instigated by Clive Davis and made largely in isolation by the musicians and Jon, so the title is misleading.
 To me, Union is more of a failed project than a real album."
 Bruford remains very critical: "It was probably not only the most dishonest title that I've ever had the privilege of playing drums underneath, but the single worst album I've ever recorded."